RomanKolin/ComputerNetworkDB/README.md

-There are created in PostgreSQL computer network database with sql-script, data diagram, data dictionary
+This is created in PostgreSQL computer network database with sql-script, data diagram, data dictionary